algosup/2024-2025-project-3-quickest-path-team-2/documents/management/weekly_Reports/weekly_reports1.md

 ### Signature system

-For copyright purposes we established two different signatures, one obvious and the other one hidden so no one can just delete them of our code.
+For copyright purposes we established two different signatures, one obvious and the other one hidden so no one can just delete from our code.

 ## Project Planning and management